Bruce-zc/hugo-academic-website/content/home/course.md

 # Order that this section appears on the page.
 weight: 65

-title: Projects
+title: Course Grades
-subtitle: 'Research & Course Projects'
+subtitle: 'CS Prerequisites'

 content:
   # Page type to display.
 E.g. project.